 Venture to Sarangkot village early this morning and hike to the famed Sarangkot lookout to witness a breathtaking sunrise over the Annapurna Himalaya.
 Back in Pokhara, climb up a lush forest path to the gleaming white Peace Pagoda, built by Japanese monks after World War II.
 Later, visit a Tibetan refugee settlement, established by the United Nations in 1964.
 Learn about the history of the community on a walk through their photo gallery, and enjoy a traditional Tibetan lunch.
-In your free time, opt to go paragliding, or take a boat tour of Phewa Lake.
+In your free time, opt to take a boat tour of Phewa Lake.

 Catch a flight back to the capital, Kathmandu.
 Enjoy time to shop in the bustling Thamel district, or choose to visit Pashupatinath Temple, the most sacred Hindu temple complex in Nepal.
 Enjoy free time in the afternoon for exploring.
 Visit the burning ghats at Pashupatinath and Swayambhunath, or the monkey temple.
 Kathmandu is fascinating at every turn, and some travelers prefer to just wander, seeing where the city may lead them.